MaciekBaron/simple-sprite/README.md

 A good use of states is to change the current row sued from the spritesheet depending on which way the character is facing.

+Q&A
+---
+###What do you mean by "framerate independent"?
+It doesn't matter how many times you draw to the canvas, the speed of the animation won't change.
+That's because the frames of the animation are switched independently.

+###What are the drawbacks of such approach?
+You need to take care of syncing the animations (if you want them to be perfectly synced with each other).

+###Is this library suitable for game X?
+The library is very simple and lightweight and thus can fit any game with sprite based graphics.

+###What are the dependencies?
+There are no dependencies, other than having a browser that supports the Canvas element of course.

 Demo
 ----